Palm Sunday / Shabbat ha gadol

 Palm trees are often seen together with Cherubim, lions, rivers, the tabernacle, the temple, the feasts of the Lord, it is a picture of the Garden of Eden.

-Deborah sat under a palm tree, Israel was to come to her for judgment
+Deborah sat under a palm tree, Israel was to come to her for getting good judgment there.

 Jericho, the Promised Land, is called the City of Palms.
 Deut.
 34:3

-God blesses the Israelites with water and 70 palm trees.
-Ex.
-15:27
+God blesses the Israelites with water and 70 palm trees. in Ex.
+15:27 a picture of Gods provision.

 The righteous shall flourish like a palm tree.
 Psalms.
 92:12

-On the very first of Gods feasts and last feast, it begins and ends with palms branches:
+On the very first of Gods feasts and on the last feast, it begins and ends with palms branches:

 Palm leaves are described in Rev. 7:9 as the saved crowd, as a motley gathering of all nations.
 They are dressed in white robes and stand with palm branches in their hands and sing praises.